Rajnish17060/ERC20/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a constructor and three functions mint, burn and custom transfer.
+The contract has a constructor and three functions mint, burn and transfer.
 ## Getting Started

 ### Executing program